 Captain America will live on, there will be other Captain Americas.
 There will.
 And it will live on a lot longer than I will.
 So it's just nice to kind of have a little place in its lineage.

-Captain America: Civil War is a little darker than the previous films.
-We were curious about how Chris felt about that.
+Captain America Civil War is a little darker than the previous films.
+We were curious about how Captain America's Chris Evans felt about that.

 How did you feel about the darker role for Cap?

 Chris: It was nice.
 I think for the most part with Cap, the trickiest thing about the character is that he's just a selfless guy.
 He's not one of these brooding characters where you can, as an audience member, connect to his conflict and struggle.

 He's very selfless, and I think to some degree it can feel vanilla.
 It can feel boring.
 His goal has always been doing what other people need.
 And I think in this movie, it's the first time he kind of did what he wants, and that's a little bit of a departure for him.

 But it's nice because it's motivated by family.
 Cap woke up seventy years later and everyone he knows is dead.
 And you have Bucky, this one guy, this one person who is the remaining chapter of his life before.
 So you're pitting his current family with his old family and you can't ask any man to choose that.

 It's like taking the friends you went to high school with compared to the friends you met in college.
 These are two worlds you've got to somehow find a way to blend.
 And for Cap, Bucky is his only remaining thing.
 And it's the first time he's really kind of said...
 I'm choosing me.
 Over you.
 And it's tough for him, but I like that.
 It gives him a little bit of conflict because...he can be a little boring.(Everyone laughed at that!)

 What was the hardest scene to shoot?
 (We mentioned the helicopter scene)

 Chris: My arm to this day is not the same.
 It's a fake helicopter, obviously, and it's on a rig, so you can actually move it.
 They did move it and it actually required [me] to hold it.